Greek · Island nymph

 Calypso

 Calypso is the nymph of Ogygia who detains Odysseus in the Odyssey.
-She offers shelter, desire, and even immortality, but not the home he seeks.
+She offers shelter, desire, and even immortality, but not the home he seeks — a paradise that becomes a prison when longing outlasts comfort.

 Story shape